Brand roundel

 “If I asked you to picture the consumer luxury market, you might imagine jewels, sports cars, watches, premium drinks, high-end shoes and apparel, and so on.
 A combination of high quality, glamour, celebrity, and attitude.
 With a few exceptions, it’s been an industry not traditionally associated with concerns about environmental impacts, human rights, and wellness, even while those trends have been sweeping through the mainstream consumer products sector.” – Andrew Winston, Harvard Business Review

-CRANBOURN® – luxurious transparency
+CRANBOURN® – Transparent Luxury

 Give Feedback